 Community and stakeholder consultation began in 2003 (with Perth Darwin National Highway).

 Our communication and consultation activities include:

-- Responding to enquiries: email to firstname.lastname@example.org, via our Customer Information Centre on 138 138, or our contractor hotlines:
+- Responding to enquiries: via email to firstname.lastname@example.org and our Customer Information Centre on 138 138

 Construction Reference Groups operate for all Southern Section works.
 These groups include members from the project development phase, as well as new members who were invited to nominate.

 The Central Section group was established in March 2017.
 The group includes members from the project development phase, as well as new members who nominated.